osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 There are two ways to create a waypoint: automatically and manually.

-**Automatically**, a waypoint is created, in case if the user takes an audio/video/photo note when the Trip recording is in progress, regardless of the geolocation tied to the current position, or any place, and thus, regardless of the means used for that: if it is the [Widget](/osmand/widgets/info-widgets#-audio-video-notes-widget-android), or the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android).
+**Automatically**, a waypoint is created, in case if the user takes an audio/video/photo note when the [Trip recording](/osmand/plugins/trip-recording) is in progress, regardless of the geolocation if it is tied to the current position, or any place, and thus, regardless of the means used for that: if it is the [Widget](/osmand/widgets/info-widgets#-audio-video-notes-widget-android), or the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android).

 All waypoints added automatically get an automatically assigned name.
 The name is created, according to the format specified below for an audio/video/photo file, and has a [shortlink](https://wiki.openstreetmap.org/wiki/Shortlink).
 The example of the waypoints on the figure above shows automatically and manually created waypoints, where first four were created automatically, and the last one - manually.